 Since The Cafeteria Plan contributions are deducted every pay period, in equal installments throughout the year, your tax savings are immediate--not just when your tax return is filed at the end of the year.
-Expenses reimbursed with tax-free dollars from a Cafeteria Plan account may not be claimed again as a tax deduction on your annual tax return.
+Expenses reimbursed with tax-free dollars from a Cafeteria Plan account may not be claimed again as an itemized tax deduction on your annual tax return.
+Expenses reimbursed from a limited health account cannot be used to justify disbursements from the HSA account.
 In other words, you cannot claim your expenses twice.

-YOUR CAFETERIA PLAN HEALTH CARE REIMBURSEMENT ACCOUNT
+YOUR LIMITED CAFETERIA PLAN HEALTH CARE REIMBURSEMENT ACCOUNT

-You can set aside any amount, up to \$2,850 a year, in a Cafeteria Plan Health Care Reimbursement Account.
-This tax-free money is used to reimburse you for eligible health care expenses.
-To be eligible for reimbursement, you must incur an eligible expense on or after your effective date of coverage during the plan year that you are participating in a Cafeteria Plan Health Care Reimbursement Account.
+You can set aside any amount, up to \$2,850 a year, in a Limited Cafeteria Plan Health Care Reimbursement Account.
+The maximum may adjust annually for inflation.
+This tax-free money is used to reimburse you for eligible dental, vision, post deductible and/or preventive care expenses.
+To be eligible for reimbursement, you must incur an eligible expense on or after your effective date of coverage and during the allowable period for the plan year in which you are participating in a Limited Cafeteria Plan Health Care Reimbursement Account.
 Expenses may be for you or any other person who satisfies the definition of an eligible dependent.
 Eligible dependents include anyone who qualifies as a dependent for tax purposes under the Internal Revenue Code.

-You should only contribute enough money to a Health Care Reimbursement Account to cover the eligible health care expenses that you will incur during the plan year.
-Since coverage and co-payments vary depending upon which health insurance plan (if any) you or your dependents are enrolled in, consult your plan document for information on coverage limitations AND exclusions.
-Remember, any money you elect to have deducted into the Cafeteria Plan Reimbursement Account program, in excess of the Rollover amount, may be forfeited if you are unable or choose not to claim it within the plan period guidelines.
+You should only contribute enough money to a Limited Health Care Reimbursement Account to cover the dental, vision, and preventive care expenses that you will incur during the plan year.
+Since coverage and co-payments vary depending upon which health insurance plan in which you or your dependents are enrolled, consult your plan document for information on coverage limitations AND exclusions.
+Remember, any money you elect to have deducted into the Limited Health Care Reimbursement Account may be forfeited if you are unable or choose not to claim it within the plan period guidelines.